Horne v. Department of Agriculture: Initial dispute with Raisin Committee

 Marvin Horne, a raisin grower operating outside Kerman, California, did not want to give any of his raisins to the Raisin Committee.
-Because the raisin reserve is not collected from growers but from the raisin handlers who sell raisins directly to buyers, Horne restructured his farm to act as both a grower and a handler.
+Because the raisin reserve was not collected from growers but from the raisin handlers who sell raisins directly to buyers, Horne restructured his farm to act as both a grower and a handler.
 He then contended that the reserve requirement no longer applied to him.
 However, the Raisin Committee disagreed.
 When the Committee sent its trucks to collect Horne's raisins Horne refused to allow them onto his property.
 The Committee then fined Horne $680,000, the value of the raisins plus a penalty.
 Horne then filed suit in federal court, complaining that the raisin reserve violated the U.S. Constitution.
 Unconvinced, Fresno federal district Judge Lawrence Joseph O'Neill granted summary judgment to the United States Department of Agriculture.
 Horne appealed, but a panel of the Ninth Circuit Court of Appeals affirmed, finding that the district court did not even have jurisdiction to hear the constitutional claim.
 Horne petitioned the United States Supreme Court for a writ of certiorari, which was granted.
 Former Tenth Circuit Judge and Stanford Law Professor Michael McConnell argued before the Court on behalf of Horne.